Atlasyu/Python-tiny-projects/Application 6 Building a Webcam Motion Detector/README.md

 Application 6: Building a Webcam Motion Detector

 OpenCV application.
+Bokeh interactive visualization

-Motion detector using opencv, record the changes of motions, save to a csv file.
+Motion detector using opencv, record the changes of motions, save to a csv file, plot it in HTML (Bokeh).

-Methods: opencv, pandas, datetime
+Methods: opencv, pandas, datetime, bokeh